YaoXinZhi/PheSeq/README.md

 The download link of p-value data is recorded in **HeterogeneousData/P-ValueData/README.md**.
 The GWAS Summary data for AD are collected from GWAS Catalog (https://www.ebi.ac.uk/gwas/), and both transcriptome data for BC and methylation data for LC are collected from TCGA (https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga).
 For the disease under consideration, GWAS Summary data need be collected from resource like GWAS Catalog.
 Please be sure to include both gene site and p-value in the file.

-**More information about heterogeneous data collection and pre-processing can be found in "HeterogeneousData/README.md"**
+**More information about collection and pre-processing of heterogeneous data can be found in "HeterogeneousData/README.md"**

 ## Run Model